Tropical Weierstrass points and Weierstrass weights: Weierstrass weights

 \begin{example} Suppose $\Gamma$ is the ``barbell graph'' consisting of two cycles joined by a bridge edge; see Figure~\ref{fig:barbell}.
 (The edge lengths may be arbitrary.)
 This graph has genus two, and the canonical divisor $K$ has rank $r = g - 1 = 1$.

 The Weierstrass locus $\Wloc(K)$ consists of the middle edge and the outer midpoint on each cycle.
 The latter have weight one.
-If we divide each cycle into two equal parts according to its two distinguished points, then the slopes on each half-circle are $\{0, 1\}$ starting on the middle edge.
+Besides, if $v$ is either endpoint of the bridge edge, and if $\nu \in \T_v(\Gamma)$ is one of the two tangent vectors based at $v$ that are not supported on the bridge, then $\fS^\nu(K) = \{0, 1\}$.
 This implies that the weight of the middle edge is also one.

-We will show in greater generality in Section~\ref{subsec:bridge_edges} that if $e$ is a bridge edge of $\Gamma$ such that each component of $\Gamma \setminus \mathring e$ has positive genus, then $e$ is contained in the canonical Weierstrass locus. \end{example}
+We will show in Section~\ref{subsec:bridge_edges} that, more generally, if $e$ is a bridge edge of $\Gamma$ such that each component of $\Gamma \setminus \mathring e$ has positive genus, then $e$ is contained in the canonical Weierstrass locus. \end{example}